Market Research

 Why Segment?

-Can't serve everyone.
-Need to focus.
+You cannot serve everyone.
+You need to focus.

 Segments differ by: